asadja/node-mysql-orm/README.md

 	users: {
 		/* "id" field is generated automatically */
+		/*
-		/* Dollar-prefix is used for metadata, e.g. default sort order */
+		 * Dollar-prefix is used for metadata, e.g. specifying the
+		 * default sort order
+		 */
 		$sort: '+username',
-		/* This field must have a unique value */
+		/* This field must have a unique value (unique: true) */
 		username: { type: 'string', unique: true },
 		password: { type: 'password' },
 		role: { type: 'role' },